chrisbouchard/namespaced-wireguard-vpn/README.md

 - `TUNNEL_VPN_IP_ADDRESSES`:
   Comma-separated list of static IP addresses to assign to the tunnel interface in the VPN network namespace.

+#### Tunnel

+This package provides a tunnel between the init namesapce and the created VPN namespace so, e.g., you can control services inside the VPN namespace from outside.
+If you don't need or want the tunnel, just set `TUNNEL_ENABLE=0`.

 #### Namespace Overlay